gauravgargmit08/mmt/README.md

 - Program is using ConcurrentHashMap to keep track of added route in routeGraph.
   If already added with same type like Flight no need to add again.We can use distributed Cache like Redis or Aerospike for better performance and features.
 - Two kafka topic is being polled for the consumption of events mentioned in the file.
 These events will be sink into store and in parallel it will also create route graph.
- We can create separate pipeline for the operations.
+ We can create separate pipeline for the operations and make use of Kafka feature to create different consumer groups making design loosely coupled.
-  - One Pipeline or Stream for Sink into Db or may be kafka connect into elastic
+  - One Pipeline or Stream for Sink into Db or may be kafka connect into elastic.
   - Second pipeline to sink into our Graph route Store.
+  - We can divide this task into two to scale independently.
+  - Flight and Bus events will be huge in size hence we have to optimize.
+  	- max.poll.records --> Max record in single poll a consumer can handle.
+	- session.timeout.ms ---> Timeout for rebalance if consumer is not complete its single poll task like fetch , process and commit.
+It will rebalance and we                                   may start consuming duplicate record.
+	- We should use auto commit to minimize rebalancing.
+	- Kafka consumers should be idempodent i.e. It should be handle duplicate record and we can also do some kind of duplicacy check to skip the record.
 - Program is using in-memory H2 DB for Development.
 We should use Document based Db like Elastic or MongoDb for scalability and performance.
 - It returns the List in ascending order of cheapest and shortest route.
 - Send Kafka Payload in same format only as validations are not in place in **MVP**.